 Federally-Funded Child Care Programs

 Head Start/Early Head Start promotes the growth and development of children from low-income families.
-Components include parent involvement, family support, a health program and developmental screening.
-Children ages 3 to 5 years old attend Head Start, and Early Head Start serves pregnant women and families with children from birth to 3 years old.
+Components include parent involvement, family support, a health program, and developmental screening.
+Children 3 to 5 years old attend Head Start, and Early Head Start serves pregnant women and families with children from birth to 3 years old.
+A facility locator is availbale here.

 Other Child Care Options